NeurIPS-2025-PL/DoMA-Piecewise-Linear-Regression/README.md

 # DoMA: Difference of Max Affine Piecewise Linear Regression

 This repository contains the implementation of the Difference of Max Affine (DoMA) Piecewise Linear Regression method, developed for the NeurIPS 2025 main Track.
+The solution we propose is ABGD (a variant of gradient descent) with a predetermined adaptive step size formula (no hyperparameter tuning\!).
+When the input dimension is `d`, only a sample size of `O(d)` is required (check Theorem 4.4).

 ## Take a Trip Down Convergence Lane with ABGD
 <p align="center">